matheuscscp/gke-metadata-server/README.md

 [`./terraform/test.tf`](./terraform/test.tf).
 This is where we provision the infrastructure required for testing this project in CI and development.

-#### Create a Workload Identity Pool and Provider pair for your cluster
+#### Create a Workload Identity Pool and Provider pair for the cluster

 In order to map Kubernetes ServiceAccounts to Google Service Accounts, one must first create a Workload Identity Pool and Provider.
 A Pool is a namespace for Subjects and Providers,